GoUpNumber/gun.fun/src/bet/betting.md

 2. Where the bet transaction is in the blockchain and which output is the bet output and whose change output is whose (they can see the proposal's inputs so they will be able to find it).
 3. Which inputs belong to the proposer and which belong to the offerer (the inputs belonging to the proposer are in the proposal).
 4. How much was bet by each party (they know how much the proposer is risking and the value in the bet output).
-5. Which change output on the bet transaction belongs to the proposer and offer respectiely (the proposer puts their change in the proposal so the other one must belong to offerer).
+5. Which change output on the bet transaction belongs to the proposer and offer respectively (the proposer puts their change in the proposal so the other one must belong to offerer).

 They should be unable to determine: